olliebs1/FE-Nc-Knews/README.md

 The application allows you to post articles to new or existing topics and comment + vote on the articles as well as the ability to create a new topic if you desire.

-Starting:
+- Starting:
 You need node.js (at least v11.0.0) and npm (at least version 6.4.1) and VS code or another text editor

-Get the code:
+- Get the code:

-Fork the project from git.
-Copy the git url and when in the appropriate folder on your terminal:
+- Fork the project from github.
+Copy the github url and when in the appropriate folder on your terminal:

-git clone <url from git>
+git clone url from github,

 This creates the project locally.
 Open the project in your text editor

-Install dependencies:
+- Install dependencies:
 Run the following to install @reach/router, axios, react, react-dom, react-scripts

-npm install:
+- npm install:
 Once all required dependencies are installed, you can check the node_modules folder (which should be created now) to see if the folders for each of these libraries exists.

-To run the app use:
+- To run the app use:

 npm start